Choose another writer in this calendar:

 D'Annunzio's best-known novel, The Triumph of Death, featured Nietzschean hero as his next major novel Le vergini delle rocce (1896).
 In The Triumph of Death Barbara Leoni served as the model for the character Ippolita Sanzio, the mistress of the hero, a writer obsessed with death.
 At the end he kills himself, by jumping from a precipice, and takes Ippolita with him.
 After Barbara, D'Annunzio began a liaison with the Sicilian Princess Maria Gravina Gruyllas di Ramacca, the wife of Count Fernando Anguissola di San Damiano.
 Their daughter, Eva Renata Adriana, was born in 1893.
 D'Annunzio described Gravina's hair in the poem 'La passeggiata' as dark "as fallen leaves, / but vital and wild like the writhing / snakes of Gorgon ...."
 (Il poema paradisiaco, 1893) In 1893 D'Annunzio was condemned to five months in prison for adultery; the sentence was lifted in the next year.

 The drama La figlia di Iorio (1904, The Daughter of Jorio) gained much attention and was enthusiastically imitated.
 The visionary, excited imagination of the poet, led him to an exaggerated nationalism, and ultimately, in the 1920s and 1930s, to his support of Mussolini: he saw the dictator in the light of mythical heroes, who embodied the spirit of the nation.
-D'Annunzio's correspondence with Mussolini appeared in 1971.
+D'Annunzio himself claimed to be the inventor of Fascism.
+His correspondence with Mussolini appeared in 1971.

 In the early 1890s D'Annunzio moved to Naples, where his novel, The Intruder, was serialized in Il corriere di Napoli.
 After a long liaison with the Countess Gravina Auguissola, D´Annunzio began in 1894 an affair with the actress Eleonora Duse.
 Their relationship started after D'Annunzio's journey to the Aegean islands.
 Inspired by Duse, he wrote several dramas for her, including La Gioconda (1899) and Francesca da Rimini (1901).